 The “Big 3” have gone to great lengths to make it easy, but that doesn’t mean you’re guaranteed a bargain.
 Here’s some advice from AutoCheatSheet.

 If you have a trade vehicle the usual advice applies: sell it yourself if you can.
-Hertz does say they have a trade-in process process; it's unclear if Enterprise and Avis will do the same.
+Hertz does say they have a trade-in process process; and it’s unclear if Enterprise and Avis will do the same.

 All three companies will arrange auto financing if you need it, but the same caveats apply as when financing through a dealership: assume they make money on it.